ximenesyuri/ximenesyuri.com/content/libs/comp/jinja.md

 print(Jinja(my_jinja_string).free_vars)   # ("x", "y", "z")
 ```

 Notice that the attributes are accessible only after initialization of the jinja strings in the `Jinja` type.
-However, following the {l:functions over methods} philosophy of {l:typed}, the properties above are actually defined through {l:typed functions}:
+However, following the {lib:functions over methods} philosophy of {lib:typed}, the properties above are actually defined through {lib:typed functions}:

 (table-4)=
 ```